How Narconon is Different from a Program Offering Buprenorphine

 How Does Narconon Address Addiction?

 The Narconon drug and alcohol rehabilitation program addresses each major component of addiction and remedies it with innovative methods that have been proven effective over decades of use.
 Through the use of nutrition, one-on-one counseling with the Narconon staff, life skills training and a thorough detoxification step that alleviates drug cravings, addiction can be left behind in favor of a productive, sober life.
-And it does not have to take years; most people complete this program and go home drug free in three to five months.
+And it does not have to take years; most people complete this program and go home drug-free in eight to ten weeks.

-Since no drugs are ever used in the Narconon program and since hundreds of thousands of success stories attest to the success of this drug-free method, buprenorphine may be omitted from the best options for drug recovery.
+Since no substitute drugs are used in the Narconon program and thousands of success stories attest to the success of this drug-free method, it seems the best options for drug recovery do not need to include buprenorphine.